Freeongoo/spring-examples/async/readme.md

 ## Note

 When testing is very difficult to work with asynchronous methods, so we need to make the execution synchronous.

+To do this:
-To do this, we used the method of creating profiles
+* we used the method of creating profiles @Profile("non-async") for override global executor config `/src/test/java/examples/GlobalSyncConfig.java`
+* for override local config bean name executor (see `/src/main/java/examples/configasync/LocalAsyncConfig.java`) we must create own test @SpringBootApplication class see `/src/test/java/examples/TestApplication.java`